SnapSearch/SnapSearch-Client-Ruby/README.md

 bundle exec rake -T
 ```

 Make your changes.
-Release a new version tag with:
+Release a new version tag with (see the other `rake version:bump:... etc` tasks):

 ```
 bundle exec rake version:bump